 The 32-article draft was submitted to the ongoing session of the Standing Committee of the National People's Congress for its first reading.

-The law is of great significance to promoting a healthy, rational and green lifestyle and way of consumption.
-It is also essential to accelerating the construction of a resource-conserving and environmentally friendly society, and to sustainable economic and social development, according to an explanation submitted to the session.
+The law is of great significance to promoting a healthy, rational, and green lifestyle and better consumption behavior.
+It is also essential to accelerating the construction of a resource-conserving and environmentally-friendly society.
+It will also aid sustainable economic and social development, according to the reasoning submitted to the session.

 The draft law specifies the responsibilities of the government concerning the fight against food waste.

-Governments at all levels should exercise leadership over the work on preventing food waste, improve work mechanisms, set targets and intensify supervision and management, according to the draft.
+Governments at all levels should exercise leadership over preventing food waste, improve work mechanisms, set targets, and intensify supervision and management, according to the draft.

-Local governments above the county level should update the public on the developments in their anti-food-waste work every year and propose measures to step up the work, the draft reads, adding that they should support sci-tech research and development that will help conserve food.
+Local governments above the county level should update the public on the developments in their anti-food-waste work every year and propose measures to step up the work, the draft reads.
+It added that they should support sci-tech research and development that will help conserve food.